reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 ## AWS DynamoDB Concepts
-[Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a key-value and document database.
-A key-value database is a type of nonrelational database that stores data as a collection of key-value pairs.
+[Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a key-value database.
+A key-value database stores data as a collection of key-value pairs.
 Both the keys and the values can be simple or complex objects.
-It is also referred as a document database in some texts since we can store JSON documents.
-But AWS recently released DocumentDB service which is more purpose built for storing and quering data as JSON-like documents.

 There is plenty to know about DynamoDB for building a good understanding for which we should refer to the official documentation.
 We will only skim through the important concepts in this section which is essential for designing our applications.

 ### Tables, Items and Attributes
 Like all databases, a table is the fundamental component of DynamoDB where we store our data.
-DynamoDB tables are schemaless. other than the primary key, you do not need to define any extra attributes or data types when we create a table..
+DynamoDB tables are schemaless.
+Other than the primary key, we do not need to define any extra attributes or data types when we create a table..

 A table contains one or more items.
 An item is composed of attributes, which are different elements of data for a particular item.
 For example, an item in a Customer table might have a Name attribute, an email attribute, a phone attribute, and more.
 They are similar to columns in a relational database.
 We also specify the type of the attribute that can be simple types like strings and numbers or composite types like lists, maps, or sets.